Roztek/the_pirate_king/README.md

 ### Directory Information

-The '*biodepth*' directory is the working directory for the game.
+The '*The Pirate King*' directory is the working directory for the game.

 ### Game Overview